DLEEMOJ/security-guidance/docs/security-clearance-appeals-procedures.md

 ## Scope and aim

-These procedures apply to permanent members of staff and contractors' employees employed on the work of MoJ, and those organisations for which the Cluster 2 Security Unit holds the responsibility for vetting, including non-departmental public bodies \(NDPBs\).
+These procedures apply to permanent members of staff and contractors' employees employed on the work of MoJ, and those organisations for which the PSC Operations holds the responsibility for vetting, including non-departmental public bodies \(NDPBs\).

 It also applies to: